buhowski/react-typescript/public/text-data/startup/StartupEN.md

 ## Description

 My idea starts with creating a unique space on the internet.
 It's about a new format of combining a magazine and a social network, in the form of a mobile app and web version.
-Think of it as something between Vogue, Flipboard, Facebook, Reddit.
+Think of it as something between Vogue, Flipboard, Facebook/Instagram, Reddit.

 The concept of owning a magazine is promising because it allows us to set our own direction and quickly adapt to changes and trends in the information field.